 The Irish have it good in Melbourne, they’ve got some solid choices and that’s a lot to do with the Irish pubs being pretty bloody proper, all run by Irish and staffed by Irish.

 Mammys Boys is a name that just feels homely and attracts me immediately.
 Its number one stop for good ol’ Fish n Chips.
 They do everything as fried and unhealthily wonderful as back in the Emerald Isle.

-Aside from that, there’s the Fifth Province (or just the Fifth as it’s affectionately known) which has good Irish stouts and the best Irish breakfast in town.
+Aside from that, there’s the Fifth Province (or just the Fifth as it’s affectionately known as) which has good Irish stouts and the best Irish breakfast in town.
 What?
 Yeah, it does do soda bread, black AND white pudding.
 Grand!

 They all offer a standard range of Sauerkraut and Schnitzels to be washed down with a litre of German beer but our favourite is Munich Brauhaus.

 Everything just works, from the staff, to the music, to the setting-the timber hall on the river feels just arbeiten (that’s working in German-I’m good) for them there’s even the Schnitzelmeister, one almighty food challenge.